 irrespective of the value of $B$.
 Then, using \eqref{eq:bounding_T_cor}, we obtain the iteration complexity of for the deterministic case.
 For the semi-stochastic case, the iteration complexity becomes

 Similarly, for the fully-stochastic case, the iteration complexity is given by

 Observe that, due to the built-in acceleration scheme of the ConEx method, the Lipschitz constant $L_0$ will barely impact the convergence since it appears only in the $O(1/\sqrt{\eps})$ term.
 Similarly, the impact of the Lipschitz constant $L_f$ will be minimized for a large enough $B$ (i.e., $B \ge \gnorm{y^*}{2}{}+1$).
 To the best of our knowledge, these complexity results with separate impact of Lipschitz constants appear to be new for functional constrained optimization.
-Moreover, the iteration (and sampling) complexity for the fully-stochastic case, i.e., stochastic constrained problems with bounded second moments, has not been obtained before in the literature.
+Moreover, the iteration (and sampling) complexity for the fully-stochastic case, i.e., general stochastic constrained problems requiring only bounded second moments on nosies, has not been obtained before in the literature.